zengzilin/Django/README.md

 # Django
-Creating a new branch is faster than you think.
+Creating a new branch is quick AND simple.